pohjus/restful-api-nodejs/README.md

-# restful-api-nodejs
+# RESTful API for Testing Purposes

 Simple RESTful API for testing purposes.
+The API contains location information (latitude, longitude) and can be used via HTTP commands